Winter Trekking in the Jugal Himal: Opportunities for Off-Season Tourism in Nepal

 Pulmonary Edema) or HACE (High-Altitude Cerebral Edema) occurred.

-trekking to 4,500 m in Jugal Himal is safe for experienced, well-acclimatised
+Winter trekking to 4,500 m in Jugal Himal is safe for experienced, well-acclimatised trekkers.
+It is not recommended for beginners or those without prior high-altitude experience.

 7.2 Trail Hazards